gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Apply an app.
 [app] is required.
 This is the name or id of an app.
-Template parameter values can be applied with -O templateParameter.foo=bar This is a way to apply an app with new configuration parameters to an app.
-This prints the app configuration that would be applied.
-It does not make any updates.
-This is only supported by certain types of apps.
+This is only supported by certain types of apps such as terraform.
 ```

 #### apps apply-security-groups